 FOUNDER + ACCESSIBLE WEBSITE STRATEGIST AT BUOYANT

-Okay, I know you don’t think you’re doing it, but the truth is that it happens more than you think and I can guess most of us have done it.
-We’re so excited to book clients, sell tickets, and create new products that we do whatever we think it takes to get that client in the door.
+Okay, I know you don’t think you’re doing it, but the truth is that it happens more than you think.
+I can guess most of us have done it.
+We’re so excited to grow that we do whatever we think it takes to get that client in the door.

 Take it from me — the recovering hot-mess octopus.
 Keep the structure simple and be your dream client’s compass.
 Guide them down a path that solves the pieces to their biggest puzzle.
-Before I tell you what the Value Ladder is and how to use it, you need to identify the ONE BIG THING (more on that in a min)…
+Before I tell you what the Value Ladder is and how to use it, you need to identify ONE BIG THING…

 I was so focused on trying to decide what my Signature Offer was that I completely bypassed the ONE BIG THING I needed to address: what PROBLEM am I trying to solve for my dream client?